 What is a collocation?

-A collocation is a word that goes together and sounds natural to native speakers.
-Other word combinations sound unnatural to native speakers of English.
-These words co-occur naturally together and it’s your job as a learner to notice them early on in your learning journey.
+A collocation is a group of words that go together and sound natural to native speakers of English.
+Other word combinations may sound unnatural to native speakers of English.
+These words co-occur naturally together, and it is your job as an English learner to notice them early on in your learning journey.

 What are chunks?